Mussoorie: Soham Heritage and Art Centre

-Bala Hisar is a museum in Uttarakhand that showcases cultural heritage of the state in different art forms.
+Bala Hisar is a museum in Uttarakhand that showcases cultural heritage of the state in different art formations yurts.

 Education and services

 There is a Christian institution called the Landour Community Hospital.
 It is a small mission hospital run by the Emmanuel Hospital Association, Delhi catering to the medical needs of the people on the hills for the last 75 years.

 The schools include Convent of Jesus and Mary, Waverly (1845), St. George's College (1853), Woodstock School (1854), Oak Grove School (1888), Wynberg-Allen (1888), Guru Nanak Fifth Centenary (1969), and Convent of Jesus and Mary Hampton Court.

 St. George's College, Mussoorie (founded in 1853) is amongst the oldest and most reputed schools in the country.
 It has been run by the Patrician Brothers since 1893.
 Spread over 400 acre, the school is popularly referred to as 'Manor House'.
 Over the years, its alumni have made distinguished contributions in several fields, especially in serving the armed forces of the nation.
 The school's imposing facade stands out as one of the main architectural attractions of Mussoorie.

 Woodstock School is a Christian, international, co-educational, residential school in Landour, a small hill station contiguous with the town of Mussoorie, Uttarakhand, India.
 The school traces its origin to the 1850s when a group of English ladies were enlisted by British officers and American missionaries to provide a Protestant education for girls.